Family Law

 We offer numerous services under the "Family Law" category.
 These include, but are not limited to, divorces, establishment of paternity, child custody and parenting time, child support, adoptions, and guardianships.

-One of the aspects of our practice that is important to consider is that our goal is to help our clients reach the best solution for their situation.
-This also includes attempting to reach the best solution that is in the best interests of their minor child.
-We strongly believe that attempting to resolve conflicts amicably.
+One of the aspects of our practice that is important to consider is that our goal is to help our clients reach the best solution for their family'ssituation.
+This also includes attempting to reach the best solution that is in the best interests of their minor children.
+We strongly believe that attempting to resolve conflicts amicably is best for everyone involved, including the child(ren).
 This can be done through negotiations between parties and attorneys, or through mediation.
-Most local rules, including St. Joseph and Elkhart Counties, require an attempt to resolve issues prior to holding a contested hearing.
-We strongly support these rules and prefer to work with our clients through means other than having a judge make a decision in the case.
+Most local rules, including LaPorte, St. Joseph, and Elkhart Counties, require an attempt to resolve issues prior to holding a contested hearing.
+We strongly support these rules and prefer to work with our clients through means other than allowing a judge make the decision of what he or she thinks is best for the parents and their child(ren).
 When parents come together and try to resolve what is best for their families, they can create plans that work for them.
-When the judge hands down a decision after a contested hearing, we never know what he or she will rule and the decision can be something that neither party wants and, while the court believes based upon the little information it has in the grand scheme of things that its decision is in the best interests of the child(ren) it may not be.
+When the judge hands down a decision after a contested hearing, you never know what he or she will rule.
+The decision may be something that neither party wants and, while the court believes, based upon the little information it has, that its ruling is in the best interests of the child(ren) it very well may not be.
+Both parents may feel disappointed and frustrated by the court's decision.
+This is why Hildebrand Law believes that the parents, not the court, will make the best decisions for their family.

 So here at Hildebrand Law Office we will first help you resolve your conflicts amicably.
 However, if we must go to court, we will fight hard to protect your rights in your case.
 We will research, prepare, and litigate your case for you, seeking the best outcome possible.